 As a side note, talk to your doctor about whether you should temporarily avoid certain mushrooms if you have a diagnosis or signs of candida / SIBO.
 The good news is that oyster, shimeji, and beech mushrooms are considered low-FODMAP and may not cause issues in those with candida or SIBO!

 Not only does cilantro add a ton of flavor to meals, sauces, and smoothies, this common herb is excellent for supporting the liver since it is high in chlorophyll.
-In higher amounts, cilantro can be used as a chelation herb to detoxify from heavy metal exposure.
+In higher amounts, some research suggests that cilantro may be used as a chelation herb to detoxify from heavy metal exposure, but more research is needed.
 (Of course, be sure to talk to your doctor before beginning a chelation protocol).

 A note about nutritional yeast:

 Many brands of nutritional yeast (a dairy-free, cheesy-flavored powder) contain synthetic or non-methylated B vitamins.
-Not only can synthetic vitamins play a negative role in thyroid and autoimmune health, but they are also especially triggering for methylation problems in those who have MTHFR gene mutations.
+It is thought that synthetic vitamins may play a negative role in thyroid and autoimmune health.
 So, when shopping for nutritional yeast to satisfy your dairy-free cheese hankering, be sure to source brands that are non-fortified.
 Two of our favorites are Foods Alive and Frontier's non-fortified versions.

 Acorn squash fajita bowls recipe

 Skip the nightshades and the grains with these fun and simple fajita bowls full of Southwest flavors!
 Compliant with the Paleo Autoimmune Protocol, gluten-free, and dairy-free.
 Serves 4.

 - 1 ½ lb boneless skinless chicken thighs

 - 2 small acorn squash (about 2 pounds)